urfu-online/cnot-edx/README.rst

 organization.
 It should make clear where this fits in to the overall edX codebase.

-UMNOC Educational programs and online courses management subsystem.
+CNOT Educational programs and online courses management subsystem.

 Overview (please modify)
 ------------------------